-The commercial operation of the 1,000 Mw first unit of the Indo-Russian project, which had been delayed following anti-nuclear protests, was expected in February, the Nuclear Power Corporation Limited (NPCIL) said.
+The 1,000 MW first unit of the Indo-Russian project, which had been delayed following anti-nuclear protests, was expected to start operations in February, the Nuclear Power Corporation Limited (NPCIL) said.

-Chairman of the Atomic Energy Commission Ratan Kumar Sinha recently said the first unit would be commissioned this month.
-“Within this month 100 per cent,” he had said.
-The plant, being built with Russian reactors, has already missed several deadlines since it was originally scheduled for December 2011.
+The plant, being built with Russian reactors, has already missed several deadlines since it was originally scheduled for starting operations in December 2011.

 The over 500-day long protest against the plant, spearheaded by People's Movement Against Nuclear Energy, citing safety concerns has largely contributed to the delay in the commissioning of the plant.